ninmonkey/ninMonkQuery-examples/FunctionParameters/pq/readme.Test-Nested-LibFunctions-For-Completion.md

 - typing `,` **shows** the signature for `lib[Stuff]( a, b )`
 - typing `(` **does not** show signatures for function aliases like `ToCsv` for `ToCsv = lib[Stuff]`

+I think completions were limited to Static analysis of the document.
+Ironically this means you get more completions when you don't use `Value.ReplaceType` to add documentation metadata.

 ### Test Cases

 #### Part 1 : Nested lib record